 Carlos J. Lozada Playground

-Private First Class Carlos F. Lozada of the Bronx was posthumously awarded the Congressional Medal of Honor for his selfless actions on Hill 875 in the Dak To region of Vietnam three miles from the Cambodian border.
-Private Lozada was part of an early warning outpost, located thirty-five meters from his company’s lines.
-When a North Vietnamese Army Company rapidly approached within ten meters of the outpost, Private Lozada alerted his comrades.
+In 1968 the playground was named for Private First Class Carlos James Lozada (1946-1967), who grew up in the neighborhood.
+PFC Lozada, a machine-gunner with 1st Platoon, Company A, was posthumously awarded the Congressional Medal of Honor for his selfless actions on Hill 875 at the battle of Dak To in Vietnam.
+Lozada was part of an early warning outpost, located thirty-five meters from his company’s lines.
+When a North Vietnamese Army Company rapidly approached within ten meters of the outpost, he alerted his comrades.